MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

     Make a note of the certificate store location; for example, **~/lib/python3.5/site-packages/certifi/cacert.pem**.
 Your particular path depends on your operating system and the version of Python that you have installed.

-2. Trust the Azure Stack CA root certificate by appending it to the existing Python certificate:
+2. Trust the Azure Stack Hub CA root certificate by appending it to the existing Python certificate:

     ```powershell
     $pemFile = "<Fully qualified path to the PEM certificate; for ex: C:\Users\user1\Downloads\root.pem>"